solenedel/Mintbean-paint-app/README.md

 # 🎨 Pintura

 Pintura is a simple front-end only paint app.
+Coose the canvas color, brush color, and brush size.
+Clear the canvas or save your painting as a PNG file.

+## Notes to users:
+- The app is not intended for touchscreens (phones or tables will not work).
+- The drawing functionality only works properly in desktop and laptop computers.

 ### The deployed website is [here](https://pintura-mintbean.herokuapp.com/)